 • Warn you what could happen if you continue making low repayments

-How can I get my card out of persistent debt?
+How can I get out of persistent debt?

-To help to repay more of the card's balance, you should do one of the following things:
+To repay more of the card's balance, you should try to:

 Stop spending on the card and increase your monthly payments